 Tumor size is an important factor in breast cancer staging, and it can affect a person’s treatment options and outlook.
 Tumors are likely to be smaller when doctors detect them early, which can make them easier to treat.

-However, the size of the tumor is only one of the factors that doctors consider when staging a person’s breast cancer.
+However, the size of the tumor is only one of several factors that doctors consider when staging a person’s breast cancer.
 Other factors include the location of the tumor, whether it has spread outside of the breast, the appearance of the cancer cells, and the presence of hormone receptors.

 Doctors measure the size of the primary breast cancer tumor at its widest point.
 They usually give the size in millimeters (mm) or centimeters (cm).